 While research around the passage of eyes as a medium of passage for coronavirus has produced mixed results, there is a strong case for conjunctivitis as a symptom of COVID-19.

 As pointed out in an article in the WebMD, based on data available, doctors are of the belief that around 1%-3% of people with COVID-19 will get conjunctivitis.
 To draw comparison with other well-known symptoms, the Centres for Disease Control and Prevention (CDC) has estimated that 83%-99% of infected individuals develop a fever and 59%-82% experience a cough.

 In another revealing research, it was found that 1.1% of infected individuals developed conjunctivitis and it mainly occurred in those with severe COVID-19 symptoms.
 The study pointed out that while only 0.7% of mild cases were diagnosed with conjunctivitis, the share went up to 3% in patients with severe cases.

 However, it needs to be noted that being diagnosed with conjunctivitis doesn’t necessarily indicate that you have COVID-19, as there are other sources of the infection as well.
 Other ophthalmological symptoms may also include light sensitivity, sore eyes and itchy eyes.

 At the University of Alberta, a group of researchers believe that people need to undergo a COVID-19 test if they develop conjunctivitis.
 And rightly so!
 You just cannot compromise on your health.

-If you want to read more about whether COVID-19 can be transmitted through the eyes passage and the role of eyeglasses as a protective barrier, do refer to our blog on it.
+If you want to read more about whether COVID-19 can be transmitted through the eyes passage and the role of eyeglasses as a protective barrier.